henriquekrah1/Senior-Project/README.md

 		model_path = r"C:\Users\Tommas\Documents\Senior-Project-main\efficientnet_finetuned.pth"

   This will be individual to each user, based on where the file is located on their computer.
+Similarly, edit line 62 on the same file:

+  From this:

+  		upload_logo = ImageTk.PhotoImage(file=r"C:\Users\henri\Area de Trabalho\Senior Project\image_logos\upload button.png")

+To the correct location if the upload button.png file, such as:

+		upload_logo = ImageTk.PhotoImage(file=r"C:\Users\Henrique\Desktop\Senior-Project-main\image_logos\upload button.png")

+  The image is located on the folder "image_logos" which is downloaded along with this repository.

 8. Run the application: